AlbayrakBurak/Veys-E-Commerce/README.md

 In the project directory, you can run:

-First run Veys\api> json-server --watch db.json
+First run Veys\api > json-server --watch db.json
-Also starting db.json and open new terminal so web-application.
+  db.json will start and open new terminal run the web application by typing npm start it will run on port 3001.

 ### `npm start`